A Survey of Continual Reinforcement Learning: Biography Section

 The balance between these three aspects is crucial for the success of CRL algorithms.
 In the early stages of CL research, the primary focus was on stability, with significant efforts directed toward mitigating catastrophic forgetting \cite{james2017overcoming, kaplanis2018continual}.
 In recent years, more CL studies have recognized the importance of plasticity, emphasizing the need for effective knowledge transfer and adaptation to new tasks \cite{abbas2023loss,dohare2024loss}.
 Currently, the issue of plasticity loss has even become a crucial concern in DRL research \cite{klein2024plasticity, juliani2024study}.

 In the broader CL literature, the interplay between plasticity and stability is often referred to as the \textit{stability-plasticity dilemma} \cite{wang2024comprehensive}, which underscores the inherent trade-off between these two aspects.
 Moreover, in the context of CRL, scalability emerges as an equally critical factor.
 Unlike supervised learning, RL algorithms typically require substantial computational resources and memory to learn complex tasks.
 In addition, if resource constraints are ignored, agents could theoretically store all data and train a separate model for each task.
 However, such an approach contradicts the principles of continual learning, which aim to develop resource-efficient algorithms that generalize across tasks \cite{wang2024comprehensive}.
-Therefore, CRL research must address the unique challenge of balancing plasticity, stability, and scalability to enable agents to learn effectively in dynamic, real-world environments.
-This triangular balance serves as a guiding framework for the development of robust and efficient CRL algorithms.
+Therefore, CRL must address the challenge of balancing plasticity, stability, and scalability to enable agents to learn effectively in dynamic environments.